Caroline Hales1

 F, #20986, d.
 12 November 1921

 From 5 May 1881, her married name became Stopford.
-She held the office of Lady-in-Waiting to HRH Princess Christian between 1886 and 1889.3 As a result of her marriage, Winifred Ellen Reilly was styled as Countess of Arran of the Arran Islands on 29 July 1889.
-From 29 July 1889, her married name became Gore.
+She held the office of Lady-in-Waiting to HRH Princess Christian between 1886 and 1889.3 From 29 July 1889, her married name became Gore.
+After her marriage, Winifred Ellen Reilly was styled as Countess of Arran of the Arran Islands on 29 July 1889.

 Child of Winifred Ellen Reilly and Lieutenant Hon.
 John Montagu Stopford